 The Reference Case represents the transport conditions in the future without the Proposed Development and includes estimates of traffic from committed developments and committed infrastructure improvements.
 The committed schemes were recently updated with information from the relevant authorities.
-The Reference Case also includes East Midlands Airport growth and development at the other two sites of the East Midlands Freeport: the East Midlands Intermodal Park and the site at East Midlands Airport.
+The Reference Case also includes East Midlands Airport growth and development at the other two sites of the East Midlands Intermodal Park and the site at East Midlands Airport.